 Would you buy a "genuine article" Rolex off a man in the pub for a tenner and expect it to be real?
 No, you wouldn't.
 But some small business owners do believe the hype from data sales people and then they wonder why their mail server is shut off, why they have complaints about spam and why the data owner is slow to return their complaint call.

 5. Don't buy from people who are not experienced

 I have seen many companies appearing recently claiming to be data experts.
 It's vital to work with companies that have good data credentials so that you get lists that comply with legal and ethical marketing standards.

 As a rule of thumb, data sales people prefer you to buy large amounts of data and therefore spend more money with them.
 They frequently come up with silly offers to tempt you into giving them a large chunk of their monthly sales target.

 When these offers come your way, take stock and work out whether it is actually worth your while to buy big chunks of untested data.
 As a rule of thumb, test first to validate the list before buying large volumes.
-And if it’s too good an offer, walk away.
+And if it's too good an offer to be true, walk away.

 If you have ever purchased a duff list after receiving a good sample, think about these questions before buying your next list: Do you think data companies realise the importance of good samples pre-sale?
 Do you think data companies have ever considered cleansing a sample before release?

 Do your research.
-Adhere to UK and EU direct marketing laws.
+Adhere to direct marketing laws.
 Think of the ethics and brand implications of using poor quality and/or illegal marketing data.
 Buy from Direct Marketing Association (DMA) members only.
 And most importantly, speak to data experts.
 After all, would you fix your own car?